 This delicious slow cooker chicken korma uses a curry paste made from scratch and is incredibly delicious.
 If you love a good tasting curry, then you certainly need to give this one a try.

-If you want to see how this recipe is done, then be sure to check out the video above.
+If you want to see how to do this chicken korma curry in the slow cooker, then be sure to check out the video below.
 It takes you through all the steps to getting this dish prepared and cooking.

 Slow Cooker Chicken Korma Recipe

 Adblock removing the video?
 Support us by going ad-free or whitelist us in your ad-blocker.